hanzopgp/ScienceLinks/README.md

 ### Artificial Intelligence :

-- [La plus belle histoire de l'intelligence](https://www.amazon.fr/Plus-Belle-Histoire-lintelligence/dp/2221221109) (book about intelligence in general from a historical perspective)
+- [The most beautiful story of intelligence](https://www.amazon.fr/Plus-Belle-Histoire-lintelligence/dp/2221221109) (book about intelligence in general from a historical perspective)
-- [Quand la machine apprend](https://www.amazon.fr/Quand-machine-apprend-artificiels-lapprentissage/dp/2738149316) (french machine learning book)
+- [When the machin learns](https://www.amazon.fr/Quand-machine-apprend-artificiels-lapprentissage/dp/2738149316) (french machine learning book)
-- [Deep Learning practicioners](https://www.amazon.com/Deep-Learning-Practitioners-Josh-Patterson/dp/1491914254) (very complete book about deep learning)
+- [Deep Learning, A practicioners approach](https://www.amazon.com/Deep-Learning-Practitioners-Josh-Patterson/dp/1491914254) (very complete book about deep learning)
 - [Neural network from scratch](https://nnfs.io/) (how to build a neural network from scratch)